pwwang/conda-recipes/bioconductor-seqarray/why.md

+- required by bioconductor-ggmanh v1.9.6
-bioconda channel doesn't have v1.44.0 for R4.2
+- bioconda channel doesn't have v1.42.4 for R4.2